hashicorp/consul/website/source/docs/internals/acl.html.markdown

 * If no ACL Token was captured, then the client's ACL Token will be used to perform the service lookup.

-* If no ACL Token was captured, and the client has no ACL Token, then the anonymous token will be used to perform the service lookup.
+* If no ACL Token was captured and the client has no ACL Token, then the anonymous token will be used to perform the service lookup.

+In the common case, the ACL Token of the invoker is used to test the ability to look up a service.
+If a `Token` was specified when the prepared query was created, the behavior changes and now the captured ACL Token set by the definer of the query is used when lookup up a service.

 Capturing ACL Tokens is analogous to [PostgreSQL’s](http://www.postgresql.org/docs/current/static/sql-createfunction.html)